Join other 4thWay HNW investors: harness your combined power for an even better deal.

 Is Crowd2Fund profitable?

-Crowd2Fund has sold over £4 million of its shares to its investors over many prior years.
-I’m sure it will need to sell more to keep going until it becomes profitable.
+Crowd2Fund has sold over £4 million of its shares to its investors over many prior years and recently borrowed another £600,000 from them.
+I’m sure it will need a lot more of this before it becomes profitable.

 What can you tell me about Crowd2Fund’s cybersecurity?